MorpheusAIs/Morpheus/Proof_Of_Work_Table.md

 **Proof of Work**

 Detail the work you are contributing to Morpheus.
-You must include a link to the work for it to be considered.
+You must include a link to the work for the work to be considered.
 Examples of proof include links to pull requests, github issues, or other easily verifyable information.

 *It is your responsability to make the proof easily verifyable.
 Don't assume reviewers of this table have an understanding of your code.
 Explain it simply.
 Limit your descripions to 250 words.*